jaredatch/GitHub-User-Repo-Widget/readme.txt

 A simple widget that will show a list of repos for a specified GitHub user.

+Note: This plugin users GitHub.com for updates instead of WordPress.org.
+If you install it from WordPress.org an newer version may be available from GitHub.
+If so, you will prompted that an update is available and you can update the plugin through the dashboard like normal.

 == Description ==

 A simple widget that will show a list of repos for a specified GitHub user.
 Optionally can display a GitHub follow badge as well.